mattia-bonardi-smeup/email-sender-module/README.md

 ## Configuration

-To configure correctly the email sender you can set your specified parameters like this:
+Create one or multiple `EmailConfig` to associate email creadential and templates directories.
+The template search priority is set according to the folder order.
+The module also provides an utility to create the configuration (`createEmailConfig()`)

 ```
-import { createEmailTransporter, configureEmailSenderModule } from "@iterout/email-sender-module";
+import { createEmailConfig } from "@iterout/email-sender-module";

-// create transporter configuration
-const tranporter = createEmailTransporter(
+const emailConfig: EmailConfig = createEmailConfig(
+  emailTemplatesDirectories: [LIST_OF_DRECTORIES_PATH],
-  sender: string,
+  sender: [EMAIL_SENDER],
-  password: string,
+  password: [EMAIL_SENDER_PASSWORD],
-  service: EmailServices
+  service: [EMAIL_SERVICE]
-): EmailTransporter

-// setup
-configureEmailSenderModule(
-  emailTemplate: string,
-  emailTransporters: EmailTransporter[]
 )
 ```